q3769/conseq4j/README.md

 ### Style 2 - Submit `Runnable`/`Callable` task(s) together with a sequence key, directly using the conseq4j API as a service similar to the JDK [`ExecutorService`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)

 This style further decouples the runnable tasks from their executors, by avoiding the secondary bucket hashing.
 The sequence key's hash code is directly used to locate the corresponding (pooled) sequential executor.
-That eliminates the secondary hash collision, so unrelated tasks will not unfairly block each other from executing.
-As a trade-off, though, more synchronization checks exist.
+That prevents unrelated tasks from unfairly blocking each other from executing due to hash collisions.
+The only factor that may delay task execution would be the maximum global concurrency i.e. the maximum number of concurrent executors configured via the API.
+The trade-off of this setup, though, is that more synchronization checks exist.
 This style may better suit workloads that are more sensitive on individual task's immediate execution when submitted.

 #### The API: